Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Profile tab.
 Note that the `C:\Users\biocbuild` folder will still be created and populated at first logon.

-Make the `biocbuild` user a member of the Remote Desktop Users group.
+Then make the `biocbuild` user a member of the `Remote Desktop Users` group.
+This is needed to allow RDP access to the `biocbuild` account.
+Note that the personal administrator accounts created earlier don't need this because members of the `Administrators` group automatically allow RDP.

-### 1.8 Grant the `biocbuild` user "Log on as batch job" rights
+### 1.9 Grant the `biocbuild` user "Log on as batch job" rights

 (This is needed in order to define scheduled tasks run by the `biocbuild` user.)